berghetti/netproc/README.md

     Options:
      -B            view in bytes, default in bits
-     -c            visualization each active connection of the process -h            show this message
+     -c            visualization each active connection of the process -f "file"     save statistics in file, file name is optional, default is netproc.log -h            show this message
      -i <iface>    specifies an interface, default is all -n            not translate host and service, implicit '-c',